-Department Committees: The department graduate students shall elect a graduate student at the beginning of the fall semester to serve for one year as the graduate student representative to the department.
-The representative will work as a liaison between graduate students and the department and will attend faculty meetings (with vote).
-When faculty discussions involve matters where the presence of students is not appropriate, the Chair may exclude the student from that portion of the meeting.
+The Geology Club shall elect a graduate student at the beginning of the fall semester to serve for one year as graduate student representative (with vote) at faculty meetings.
+When faculty discussions involve matters where the presence of students is not desirable, the Chair may exclude the student from that portion of the meeting.
 In the event that the student should challenge the decision, a majority vote of the faculty members present shall decide the issue.
-The department graduate students shall also elect graduate student representatives at the beginning of fall semester to serve for one year as graduate student representative to the Department Graduate Affairs Committee and to the Department Speaker Committee.
-As necessary, graduate students will be elected by the department graduate student body to be representatives (with vote) on appropriate ad hoc